kuiyuanyuedui/project-3/README.md

 ## Project Intro
 - Build a network of community application called 'WeTalk' where people can socialize.
 - Registered users submit content to the site such as links, text posts, images which are then voted stars by other members.
 - Allowed user implement CRUD operations on it.
-The collections in the database would be based on the 1000
+The collections in the database would be based on the 1000 synthetic records.

 ## Functionalities
 - User Register, Login and Logout @Yuan Wang